-The CRTC also sends VSYNC and HSYNC signals to GATE ARRAY, which combines them to send a composite signal to the monitor.
+The CRTC also sends VSYNC and HSYNC signals to GATE ARRAY, which uses them to trigger and send a composite signal to the monitor.

-- When the GATE ARRAY receives a HSYNC signal, there is 2 μ s of latency before the "real" horizontal synchronisation of the monitor begins. - When the GATE ARRAY receives a VSYNC signal, there are 2 latency lines before the "true" vertical synchronisation of the monitor begins.
+- When the GATE ARRAY receives a HSYNC signal, there is almost 2 μs of latency before the horizontal synchronisation of the monitor begins. - When the GATE ARRAY receives a VSYNC signal, there are 2 "HSYNC lines" before the vertical synchronisation of the monitor begins.